homemadearcade/zero/todo/2_UPNEXT_FEATURES.md

   Remove Tag, Add Tag Effect
   Camera Shake is bad because of the size of the map. it works best when zoomed out, why is that?

-SNAPSHOT TAKER
+OBJECT INSTANCE VISIBILITY
-  Filter object instances that are not visible in the snapshot taker and eraser
+  Filter object instances that are not visible in the snapshot taker and eraser, and other snapshot thing?

 INTERFACE IDS
-  Generate interfaceIds based on the game model
+  Generate interfaceIds based on the game model Interface Ids themselves may have to be auto generated, for dynamic lookup